stvflowers/stvflowers.github.io/_posts/2020-6-17-iotc-error-code.md

 Error Code: 400.470.006.319

 #### Cause
-This error occurs when an attempt to publish an interface in IoT Central that has no capabilities.
-More information can be gained by using the Edge browser developer tools (F12) console.
+This error occurs when an attempt to publish an interface in IoT Central that has no capabilities configured.
+More information can be found by using the Edge browser developer tools (F12) console.

 ![_config.yml]({{ site.baseurl }}/images/error_code_400_470_006_319.png)